11 Must-See Tourist Attractions to Check Out While Exploring Singapore’s Chinatown

 Chow down (more) at Maxwell Food Centre

-Another recommendation for foodies?
-You bet.
-(And, yes, eating to excess is one of the must-do activities in Chinatown!)
 Let me give a thumbs up to (yet another) Singapore Chinatown food hotspot: Maxwell Food Centre.

 Maxwell Food Centre

-Located southeast of Chinatown on South Bridge Road, Maxwell Food Centre is one of the most famous places to eat in Singapore.
 And justifiably so.
 The selection of what to eat at Maxwell Food Centre is as varied as Singaporean cuisine itself.

-For twist on Singaporean hawker fare, I’d also highly recommend Chee Cheong Fun Club.
+For a twist on Singaporean hawker fare, I’d also highly recommend Chee Cheong Fun Club.
 Their signature dish, Kuala Lumpur-style curry chee cheong fun, is a masterpiece.
 It’s savoury, silky, and chewy, everything that a foodie could ask for.

 Live it up on Keong Saik Road